RickCogley/RCC-Hugo2015/content/post/20150516-use-homebrew-zsh-instead-of-osx-default.md

 The banner photo has nothing to do with zsh.
 It's a photo I took of hula dancers at Shonan Mall near Fujisawa, a number of years ago.
 See the original [here](https://www.flickr.com/photos/rickcogley/3580716109).

 Thanks to Kirk Beard and Adam in the comments, regarding restarting Terminal to have the ``chsh`` take effect.

+Thanks to Trent Lucier for pointing out to me that it can be set in your Terminal program's preferences.
 {{% /ack1 %}}